Paralegent AI

 How does semantic routing decide which agents receive a clause?

-The orchestrator converts each contract chunk and every rulebook term into 1536-dimensional vector embeddings.
-It calculates cosine similarity between the chunk and all rulebook terms, then routes the chunk only to the 2-3 agents whose domain terms have the highest similarity scores.
+The orchestrator converts each contract chunk and every playbook term into 1536-dimensional vector embeddings.
+It calculates cosine similarity between the chunk and all playbook terms, then routes the chunk only to the 2-3 agents whose domain terms have the highest similarity scores.
 A warranty limitation clause scores highest against WarrantyLiabilityAnalyst terms and may also route to CommercialAnalyst if pricing-related penalty language is detected — but it never reaches DisputeAnalyst or ForceMajeureAnalyst.

 What happens when two agents flag the same clause differently?